An expert who has achieved level 3 by getting 1000 points

 Re: Fried iRiver H10 MP3 Player 6gb due to overvoltage

 I too once fried my Ipod mini, but got it replaced thru warranty.
 If u too have a warranty period then utilise it.
 Unless the player visually has any damage. u may even land up being lucky to get replaced with the resistor alone.

-a 6ya expert can help you resolve that issue over the phone in a minute or two.
+a 6ya Technician can help you resolve that issue over the phone in a minute or two.

-best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US. click here to Talk to a Technician (only for users in the US for now) and get all the help you need.
+Best thing about this new service is that you are never placed on hold and get to talk to real repair professionals here in the US. click here to Talk to a Technician (only for users in the US for now) and get all the help you need.
 Goodluck!